kishankumar8/awesome-llm-apps/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=Shubhamsaboo/awesome-llm-apps&type=Date)](https://star-history.com/#Shubhamsaboo/awesome-llm-apps&Date)

 🌟 **Don’t miss out on future updates!
-Star the repo now and be the first to know about new and exciting LLM apps with RAG and AI Agents.
+Star the repo now and be the first to know about new and exciting LLM apps with RAG and AI Agents**.